 Shahid Kapoor To Commence Shoot Of ‘Jersey’ On December 13 Despite Being Severely Ill

-What makes Shahid Kapoor shine bright is not only his commitment to his performance, but also a strong work ethic which makes him a pleasure to work with, according to filmmakers.
+What makes Shahid Kapoor shine bright is not only his commitment to his performance but also a strong work ethic which makes him a pleasure to work with, according to filmmakers.
 Shahid is set to start the shoot of his next film, the remake of hit Telugu film Jersey, and is going to do so while he suffers a bout of ill health.

-Shahid has been severely ill for a while, and although he has been advised to put all his work commitments on hold and take bed rest, the actor is keeping up his commitments.
+Shahid has been severely ill for a while, and although he has been advised to put all his work commitments on hold and take bed rest, the actor is keeping up with his commitments.

 According to a source, "Shahid is a thorough professional and a man of his words.
 Therefore, even though the doctor had advised him bed rest, he tried to fulfill his commitments for a recent award ceremony to the best ability.
 Although, he again fell severely ill, Shahid didn't want anyone to suffer any kind of loss.
 Now, keeping his health in mind, the shoot of his upcoming film Jersey will start a week later from December 13."